aviks/Holiday2022/README.md

 ## Caveats

-Tested with Julia 1.8 only
+* Tested with Julia 1.8 only
+* Unfortunately, this game (and SDL2/Gamezero in general) do not work very well on Macs with Retina screens.